EpicBrainUser/python-booklet/python_booklet.typ

 === Indexing in action
 Each value in the list has an index, and these are 0 based.\
 So in the list `[1,2,3]` the indexing assigns index 1 at index 0, 2 at index 1, and 3 at index two.\
 Negatives are also allowed, so index -1 is 3, index -2 is 2 and index -3 is 1.
-Here negative indexes start from the back of the list.\
+Negative indexes start from the back of the list.\
 \
 To access an index, you use this syntax: `list[index]`